• EPILOGUE

 (he knows?!)

 And with that, the conversation on Stefan was over.
-We left the bar, ran errands, and hung out at his apartment for a few hours while he cooked dinner, pleasantly talking about anything but Stefan while I swallowed my sadness.
+We left the bar, ran errands, and hung out at his apartment for a few hours while he cooked dinner, pleasantly talking about anything but Stefan while I swallowed my bewildered sadness.

 I’d no further contact with The Brother after that day.
 He was uprooting his whole life while juggling a family death.
 He deserved a break from everything and to have a fresh start.
 His wife deserved a happy beginning.